divyagiridhar/CSC-510-Group-25/CONTRIBUTING.md

 1. Follow all our guidelines and be respectful to the community
 2. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are not passing?</summary>If a status check is not passing, and you believe that this is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue </details>

-# :partying_face:	:partying_face:	:heart: Thanks again!
-Have a great day :heart: :partying_face:	:partying_face:
+# :vulcan_salute:	:partying_face:	:heart: Thanks again!
+Have a great day :heart: :partying_face:	:vulcan_salute: